Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount or receive payment.

 Today I want to talk to you about something pretty close to my heart, life insurance.
 You might wonder why I feel so strongly about life insurance but that is because I am currently uninsurable.
-No mainstream life insurance provider will insure me, as my health makes me a high risk for death.
+No mainstream life insurance provider will insure me, as my health makes me a high risk of sudden death.
+Charming!
 There are companies that specialise in insurance for people like me but the monthly payments are so high.
 This isn’t great, however, I’ve made provisions for my family and they can afford to go on without me should the worst happen.
 My wonderful husband has life insurance, at a very low cost, so today I want to talk to you about the benefits of having life insurance – why you need life insurance!

 Why you need life insurance

-Just to say at the start I know that talking about life insurance is maudlin, however, most of us know of someone, or someone who knows someone, who died unexpectedly.
+Just to say at the start I know that talking about life insurance is maudlin, however, most of us know of someone or someone who knows someone, who died unexpectedly.
 I had a friend who caught a cold, which escalated, and sadly two weeks later she had passed away, at just 40.
 This was shocking to me and was the time that I really began to think about my financial situation properly.
 A few years have passed now and our financial situation is brilliant, but there is still never a ‘good’ time to die is there!

 Protection for your family

 Whether your family consists of a spouse and children, just children or just siblings/parents it is still your family.
 If you have somebody that relies on your financially, even sporadically, then you need life insurance.
-In our family my husband was one the sole earner.
+In our family, my husband was once the sole earner.
 This meant that if he passed away I would be left having to find a job desperately.
 While our situation has changed since my husband first took out life insurance it is still nice to know that your family is covered financially, should the worst happen.

 The funeral that you want will be covered